-I’ve probably mentioned it before, but I get a weird vibe from many people about eating healthfully.
+I’m not sure about you, but I get a weird vibe from many people about eating healthfully.

 Like it’s not a normal thing to do.
 Or it’s not a cool thing to do.

-But why can’t eating well be cool?
+But why can’t eating healthfully be cool?

-Some people just don’t know how to do it and I get that.
+Some people just don’t know how to do it, and I get that.

 That’s why I’m here!